 Understanding the Cost of Dental Implants

 Every dental implant case is unique, which is why it’s so important to complete a consultation with our office to receive a more detailed estimate of your tooth replacement.
-However, there are certain factors that can impact your costs, including the number of teeth missing, preparatory treatments necessary to make care viable, and restorations created to complete your smile.
+However, certain factors can impact your costs, including the number of teeth missing, preparatory treatments necessary to make care viable, and restorations created to complete your smile.
 Our office is happy to go over your dental insurance benefits and other financing options one-on-one to make your care more affordable.

 Maintaining & Caring for Your Dental Implants